tylerlaberge/Jasper/README.md

       context.function = add
 ```

 The main thing to note here is the mysterious 'context' parameter.
 Context is the way you can pass data between steps.
 It is a dictionary-like object so you can get and set attributes on it and it will be passed along to each of your steps in a scenario to use.
-Here we are setting a 'function' attribute on the context equal to our addition function.
+Here we are setting our calculators add function to a 'function' attribute on the context.
 Any steps in the same scenario which are ran after this step will have access to this 'function' attribute.

 Let's now write a 'when' step, where we will actually run something against the given function.
 We are going to want to test that adding two positive numbers results in a positive number, so lets write a step for calling our function with two positive numbers.